ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ###  Also worth knowing about are

+**Evolutionary methods**
-Evolutionary methods are better able to deal with sparse error signals and eaisly parallelizable
+- better able to deal with sparse error signals
+- eaisly parallelizable

-More general optimization methods such as cross entropy method are often reccomended to be tried before you try RL
+More general optimization methods such as **cross entropy method** are often reccomended to be tried before you try RL

-Classicial decision making methods such as linear programming are also useful
+Classicial decision making methods such as **linear programming** are also useful

 ---
 ###  Applications